devKarthikRaj/Android-Reference-Code/README.md

 ## Useful Links
 [Google Maven Repository](https://maven.google.com/web/index.html) <br>
 If you are looking for dependency versions to add to your gradle and can't find the correct/latest dependency version...
 Use this link! <br>
 [ps: I had no idea this website existed until about a year into android dev...
-Hope it helps!!!] <b4>
+Hope it helps!!!] <br>

 ___

 ## Questions and Requests <br>